ferbueno/ruby_koans/README.md

 Special thanks to EdgeCase who built them!

 This markdown is based on the original documentation written with `rdoc`.
-No further modifications where made on this project.
+No further modifications were made on this project.

 Just fork it, clone it to your computer, and start learning!